GateNLP/bio-yodie-resource-prep/README.md

 point to a scala installation.

 ## Copy output to Bio-YODIE
-Once you finish the data preparation, you can copy the output to main Bio-YODIE (https://github.com/GateNLP/Bio-YODIE) First you need create a empty folder under Bio-YODIE root directory called "bio-yodie-resources"
+Once you finish the data preparation, you can copy the output to main Bio-YODIE (https://github.com/GateNLP/Bio-YODIE).

+First, you need to create an empty folder under Bio-YODIE root directory called "bio-yodie-resources"

 - mkdir bio-yodie-resources